 I didn’t know much of it at all from my own wanderings.
 I wouldn’t have done this tour without the New Orleans sightseeing pass and I really enjoyed it.

-- Cost of the French Quarter Walking Tours is $20
+- The cost of the French Quarter Walking Tours is $20

 - Buy your individual tickets here.

-I wasn’t sure if illuminated life-size replicas of zoo animals would be a thrilling New Orleans Christmas exprience but I was worng.
+I wasn’t sure if illuminated life-size replicas of zoo animals would be a thrilling New Orleans Christmas experience but I was wrong.
+Audubon Zoo did a fantastic job of creating a wild, glowing wonderland.

-You can walk around to view the animals, as well as enjoy the twinkling lights strung up all through the trees and the park, visit arts and craft tents, gift vendors and live entertainment.
+You can walk around to view the animals, as well as enjoy the twinkling lights strung up all through the trees and the park, and visit arts and craft tents, gift vendors, and live entertainment.

 You can see more of how great it was in our video.